Smoking: Prevention

-Society and culture
+Portrayal in society and culture

-Smoking has been accepted into culture, in various art forms, and has developed many distinct, and often conflicting or mutually exclusive, meanings depending on time, place and the practitioners of smoking.
-Pipe smoking, until recently one of the most common forms of smoking, is today often associated with solemn contemplation, old age and is often considered quaint and archaic.
 Cigarette smoking, which did not begin to become widespread until the late 19th century, has more associations of modernity and the faster pace of the industrialized world.
-Cigars have been, and still are, associated with masculinity, power and is an iconic image associated with the stereotypical capitalist.
+Cigars have been, and still are, associated with masculinity and power and are an iconic image associated with the stereotypical capitalist.
 In fact, some evidence suggests that men with higher than average testosterone levels are more likely to smoke.
 Smoking in public has for a long time been something reserved for men and when done by women has been associated with promiscuity.
 In Japan during the Edo period, prostitutes and their clients would often approach one another under the guise of offering a smoke; the same was true for 19th-century Europe.